celo-org/celo-monorepo/packages/docs/developer-resources/dappkit/usage.md

 // First of all, we need to increase the allowance of the exchange address
 // to let the contract expend the amount of stable tokens to buy one CELO.
-// We are allowing the exchange contract to spend 10 cUsd const txObjectIncAllow = stableToken.increaseAllowance( exchange.address,
+// We are allowing the exchange contract to spend 10 cUSD const txObjectIncAllow = stableToken.increaseAllowance( exchange.address,
   tenCUSD